 Let's take your FRDM-KL46Z for a test drive!
-You have the choice of watching the sequence in a short video or following the detailed actions list below.
+Follow the detailed actions list below.

 Click below to download the SDK Release appropriate for your computer's operating system.